So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 I turn around and there is a very handsome guy, blasé Latino type.

-“I’ve been to Machu Picchu”, I inform him, “and I was very impressed.
-Actually so impressed that I cried.
+“I’ve been to Machu Picchu”, I inform him, “and it did impress me a lot.
+Actually so much that I cried.

 But I think it’s because of the height.